NickJD/PyamilySeq/paper/paper.md

 ---

 # Summary
-PyamilySeq (Family Seek) is a Python-based tool for grouping gene sequences into families based on sequence similarity identified by tools such as CD-HIT[@fu2012cd], DIAMOND[@buchfink2021sensitive], BLAST[@camacho2009blast+] or MMseqs2[@steinegger2017mmseqs2].
+PyamilySeq (Family Seek) is a Python-based tool for grouping gene sequences into families based on sequence similarity identified by tools such as CD-HIT[@fu2012cd], DIAMOND[@buchfink2021sensitive], BLAST[@camacho2009blast] or MMseqs2[@steinegger2017mmseqs2].
 This work is an extension of the gene family / pangenome tool developed for the StORF-Reporter[@dimonaco2023storf] publication in NAR (https://doi.org/10.1093/nar/gkad814).

 # Statement of need
 PyamilySeq is a user-friendly tool for detecting gene groups or 'families'.
 Unlike similar tools that focus on a rigid definition of a species pangenome, PyamilySeq gives users more control over the process.
 It works with leading clustering tools to group DNA and amino acid sequences, including non-coding elements like tRNA and ncRNA.
-Plus, it can also work with re-clustered sequences from various annotation sources, as seen in projects like StORF-Reporter.
+Plus, it can also work with re-clustered sequences from various annotation sources, and identify gene groups shared across different genera, as seen in projects like StORF-Reporter.
 PyamilySeq fills a gap in existing pangenome/gene family analysis tools by catering to these specific needs.

 # Method
-PyamilySeq works by taking the output from a sequence clustering tool such as CD-HIT and using user-defined parameters, groups the sequences into non-overlapping user-defined sets.
-This is a similar approach to pangenome analysis tools such as Roary[@page2015roary] or Panaroo[@tonkin2020producing] but does not utilise gene synteny or 'care' about the types of sequences (CDS, tRNA, ncRNA etc) that it works with.
+PyamilySeq operates by processing output from sequence clustering tools like CD-HIT, utilising adjustable parameters to organize sequences into distinct user-defined sets.
+This methodology shares similarities with pangenome analysis tools such as Roary[@page2015roary] and Panaroo[@tonkin2020producing], yet distinguishes itself by disregarding gene synteny and the types of sequences (CDS, tRNA, ncRNA, etc.) it handles.
+This approach grants users greater flexibility and enables additional analyses such as reclustering and annotating the sources of supplemented sequences.

-For species-wide clustering, sequence IDs must be formatted with the name of the genome separated from the rest of the ID (gene name) by a '|'.
-We provide a set of tools to allow for the correct formatting of sequences before clustering is performed with one of the compatible tools.
+For species-wide clustering, sequence IDs must adhere to a specific format, with the genome name separated from the remainder of the ID (gene name) by a '|'.
+The PyamilySeq package includes a suite of tools to facilitate proper sequence formatting before clustering with compatible tools.

-Below is the example output of 10 <em>Escherichia coli (E. coli)</em> genomes from Ensembl Bacteria[@yates2022ensembl], clustered with CD-HIT and analysed by PyamilySeq.
+Below is the example output of 10 _Escherichia coli (E. coli)__ genomes from Ensembl Bacteria[@yates2022ensembl], clustered with CD-HIT and analysed by PyamilySeq.

 Table 1:
-This table reports an example output of using PyamilySeq on a set of 10 <em>E. coli</em> genomes with the canonical annotations from Ensembl and additional annotations from StORF-Reporter.
+This table reports an example output of using PyamilySeq on a set of 10 _E. coli_ genomes with the canonical annotations from Ensembl and additional annotations from StORF-Reporter.

 | **Cluster type**       | **Core** | **Soft-Core** | **Accessory** |
 |------------------------|----------|---------------|---------------|